 Costs for this start at 10$ and go up to 150$.

-Here’s one more expense to add on this list.
-If you want to look professional and monetize your blog, it’s not a bad idea to think about dedicated email adresse for your blog.
+Here’s one more expense to add to this list.
+If you want to look professional and monetize your blog, it’s not a bad idea to think about a dedicated email address for your blog.

 You will need to use Gmail for some things, but having email@example.com is more professional.

 I’m using Private Email, because Namecheap (where I bought my domain) offers two-month free trial when you buy a domain with them.
 After those two months, it will cost you 11,88$.

 You can use plugins on your blog to make your blogging life easier.
 Most of the essential plugins have free options so you don’t have to worry about it in the beginning.